PKK insurgency in the Kurdistan Region

-The PKK insurgency in Iraqi Kurdistan refers to a series of clashes in Iraqi Kurdistan between the ruling Kurdistan Region and the Kurdistan Workers' Party (PKK) and its allied groups.
+The PKK insurgency in the Kurdistan Region refers to a series of clashes in Iraqi Kurdistan between the ruling Kurdistan Region and the Kurdistan Workers' Party (PKK) and its allied groups.
 The conflict started in 1983.
 Simultaneously, the PKK waged a guerrilla insurgency, while the Peshmerga waged a counterinsurgency.

 History

 When the PKK was founded in 1978, its actions were limited to Turkey.
 However, the 1980 coup caused the PKK to flee to Syria and Iraq, what is now the Kurdistan Region.
 Initially, the PKK was welcomed by the KDP.
 However, their relations worsened when the PKK began demanding governance in the Kurdistan Regional Government and more territorial control as it kept fighting Turkey and wanted more influence in the Kurdistan Region.
 In July 1983, the PKK and KDP had signed an accord agreeing upon unity to fight imperialism, with American imperialism being at the top of the list, as the United States supported Saddam Hussein at the time, and was considered an enemy by Kurdish nationalists.
 The relations of the PKK and KDP gradually worsened, and by 1988, they had fully cut ties, and the PKK shifted to the PUK.
-In 1989, the PUK warned Turkey that if it intervened in Iraqi Kurdistan again without permission, the PUK would overtly support the PKK.
+In 1989, the PUK warned Turkey that if it intervened in the Kurdistan Region again without permission, the PUK would overtly support the PKK.
 However, by 1990, Öcalan considered his relations with the PUK as "null and void".

 By 1988, the PUK had joined the KDP in creating the Iraqi Kurdistan Front (IKF).
 In 1991, the IKF declared war on the PKK.
 Jalal Talabani began crediting Turkey with having saved the Kurds from Saddam Hussein, stating that "Turkey must be considered a country friendly to the Kurds", going as far as recommending that Turkey annex Iraqi Kurdistan.
 Süleyman Demirel referred to him as "my dear brother Talabani".
 The alliance between the PUK and KDP did not last long, and the Iraqi Kurdish Civil War erupted.
 Iran, Turkey, Iraq, and the United States were drawn into the fighting.
 On good terms with the PUK, the PKK began attacking the KDP.
 The PKK moved to the Qandil Mountains after the war.
 The worst fighting had started on October 13, 1997.
 Turkey backed the KDP, while Iran backed the PUK and PKK.
 Turkey even intervened on the side of the KDP and saw it as an opportunity to attack the PKK.
 Turkey also warned the PUK to stop cooperating with the PKK.
 On September 25, 1997, Turkish forces launched Operation Dawn.
 The operation resulted in heavy PKK and Turkish casualties, but Turkey again failed to expel the PKK.
 A cease-fire was negotiated between the PUK and KDP, after which the PUK began opposing the PKK.
 During the civil war, the KDP effectively pushed the PKK out of many areas in Duhok Governorate, and had "crushed in a few short months an organization that Turkey had been unable to in more than eleven years of warfare."
 Talabani, during the Iraq War, gave the PKK another ultimatum to "disarm or leave Iraq".